How to Apply To Study Medicine in Europe If You Are From The USA?

 Much like Georgia, Serbia is often unrightfully overlooked by American students, despite many graduates calling it the best country to study medicine in Europe.
 Studying medicine in Serbia can be a better option than studying in the US due to the lower expenses and higher focus on clinical practice.

 Many Serbian universities have major hospitals in very close proximity to their campus.
-Some, like the University of Nis, have two big hospitals just across the street from the main university building, both of which are open to students.
+Some, like the University of Novi Sad, have many hospitals and clinics near the main university building and across the city of Novi Sad that are open to students.

 Tuition fees are slightly higher than those in Georgia, but they’re still significantly lower than those in the US.
 The average cost of tuition per year is $5,500-$7,000, depending on the university and speciality.